 The development of the classroom drama approach in primary schools is a key aim for us.
 We know that the use of drama at this level ouldn be described as very mixed, and that initial teacher training does not usually offer any professional development in this area.
 We aim to support teachers to feel confident, knowledgeable and courageous enough to develop their own adventures in drama.
 Our work with primary teachers and pupils has repeatedly demonstrated the richness and power of learning experiences delivered using drama.
 We currently do this through the Children's Shakespeare Festivals, Children's Time Travel Festival, drama days and CPD programmes.

-The development of a supportive network of CPD and skill sharing at secondary level is also very important to us.
-We want to help drama departments and teachers raise the bar and increase the quality of drama and performing arts through compelling collaboration, network hosting and CPD.
+The development of a supportive network of CPD and skill sharing at secondary level is another of our key priorities.
+We want to support drama departments and teachers raise the bar and increase the quality of drama and performing arts through compelling collaboration, network hosting and affordable, local CPD.